Lloyds Banking Group Advances Share Buyback Program - TipRanks.com

 Lloyds Banking ( (GB:LLOY) ) has issued an update.

-Lloyds Banking Group PLC announced the purchase of 588,003 of its ordinary shares as part of its ongoing share buyback program.
-This transaction, executed through Morgan Stanley & Co.
-International plc, is part of a larger initiative to repurchase up to £1.7 billion of shares, with the intention of canceling them to enhance shareholder value.
-Since the program’s inception, Lloyds has repurchased over 1.7 billion shares, reflecting a significant commitment to returning capital to shareholders.
+Lloyds Banking Group PLC announced the purchase of 353,580 of its ordinary shares as part of its ongoing share buyback program, with prices ranging from 83.8800 to 84.6600 pence per share.
+This move is part of the company’s strategy to manage its capital structure and return value to shareholders, indicating a focus on enhancing shareholder value and potentially impacting market perceptions positively.

-The most recent analyst rating on (GB:LLOY) stock is a Hold with a £0.84 price target.
+The most recent analyst rating on (GB:LLOY) stock is a Buy with a £100.00 price target.
 To see the full list of analyst forecasts on Lloyds Banking stock, see the GB:LLOY Stock Forecast page.

 Spark’s Take on GB:LLOY Stock